soskek/bert-chainer/README.md

 - `get_sequence_output`: a Variable of size [batch_size, sequence_length, hidden_size] which is the output from the BERT final block
 - `get_embedding_output`: a Variable of size [batch_size, sequence_length, hidden_size] which is the summed embedding of tokens, segments and positions

+An example on how to use this class is given in the `extract_features.py` script which can be used to extract the hidden states of the model for a given input.

 ### 2. `BertClassifier`